rblades/dhworkbook_master/docs/module-4/Exercises.md

 Exercise 2 was quite a simple way to do topic modeling.
 In this exercise, we are going to use a package for the R statistical language called 'Mallet' to do our topic modeling.
 One way isn't necessarily better than the other, although doing our analysis within R allows the potential for extending the analysis or combining it with other data.
 First, read [this introduction to R](../supporting materials/quick-intro-r.md) so what follows isn't a complete shock!

- - Guidance for doing this in RStudio [in the DHBox](../supporting materials/topicmodel-r-dhbox.md)
+ - Guidance for doing this in RStudio [in the DH Box](../supporting materials/topicmodel-r-dhbox.md)
  - Guidance for doing this in RStudio [**installed on your own computer**](../supporting materials/topicmodel-r-yourmachine.md)

 ----